-The District has the following recurring fair value measurements as of May 31, 2018: The U.S. treasury and agency obligations and negotiable certificates of deposit are valued using quoted matrix pricing models (Level 2 inputs).
+The District has the following recurring fair value measurements as of May 31, 2019: The U.S. treasury and agency obligations, corporate bonds and negotiable certificates of deposit are valued using quoted matrix pricing models (Level 2 inputs).

 The District limits its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in securities issued by the United States Government including U.S. agencies.
-The Illinois Funds are rated AAA.
 The District's investment policy is silent on credit risk.
-The U.S. agency securities are rated AA+ to AAA.
-The negotiable certificates of deposit are not rated (but FDIC insured).
+The U.S. agency securities are rated AA+.
+The corporate bonds and negotiable certificates of deposit are not rated.